istio/istio.io/content/docs/reference/config/authorization/constraints-and-properties/index.md

 ---
-title: Constraints & Properties
+title: Constraints and Properties
-description: Describes the supported Constraints and Properties
+description: Describes the supported constraints and properties.
 weight: 10
 ---

 This page lists the supported keys that could be used in `Constraints` and `Properties`.
-For more information, please refer to the RBAC page.
+`Constraints` are used to specify additional custom conditions in a `ServiceRole`, `Properties` are used to specify additional custom conditions in a `ServiceRoleBinding`.
+For more information, please refer to [RBAC](/docs/concepts/security/#role-based-access-control-rbac).

 ## Constraints
 The following table lists the currently supported keys in Constraints: